Breast Sensitivity

 What can I anticipate from kink-friendly therapy?

 You may anticipate the same level of care and professionalism as in any treatment setting.
-However, if you have problems because of your kink, a therapist who is “kink-friendly” will be more understanding and helpful, and they may even use your kink as part of your treatment if it makes sense.
+However, if you have problems because of your kink, a therapist who is “kink-friendly” will be more understanding and helpful.
+They may even use your kink as part of your treatment if it makes sense.

-I imagine if you are coming to us, you are looking for something new and exciting to spice up your sexual experiences and add variety to your bedroom activities.
+I imagine if you are coming to us, you are looking for something new to spice up your bedroom activities.

-In life coaching with us, we will offer a mix of visual and written content for you, so you may be asked to watch instructional videos, browse online resources and podcasts, and read books that offer ideas.
+In coaching with us, we will offer a mix of visual and written content for you.
+Meaning, you may be asked to watch instructional videos, browse online resources and podcasts, and read books that offer ideas.

 Also, some of our sex therapy videos offer demonstrations so you can do hands-on learning at home!

-Sensual ideas are tough to explore with other couples around you, so our sex help therapy video helps by challenging couples’ assumptions and pushing you to the edge of your growth zone!
+Sensual ideas are tough to explore with other couples around you, so our sex help therapy video help!
+These videos challenge couples’ assumptions by pushing you to the edge of your growth zone!

 Our content is inclusive and diverse, showcasing a range of perspectives and experiences.
 If you are over 18 and interested, our webinars are engaging, educational, and inspiring.